goauthentik/authentik/website/docs/flow/stages/authenticator_sms/index.md

 The other two steps can be skipped using the _Skip setup_ button.

-Afterwards, copy the value of **Messaging Service SID**.
-This is the value for the _Twilio Account SID_ field in authentik.

 Navigate back to the root of your Twilio console, and copy the Auth token.
 This is the value for the _Twilio Auth Token_ field in authentik.
+Copy the value of **Account SID**.
+This is the value for the _Twilio Account SID_ field in authentik.

 #### Generic